tylermsa/Liars-Dice-2022/README.md

-# Liars-Dice
+# Liars-Dice (2022 Java Version)
 A game of liar's dice where you play a game, of Liar's Dice, with a CPU.
-This will constantly be updated as new and improved features/ code are added.
+This was made back in 2022 to be familiar with Java and to prepare for some of my harder classes in the Spring Semester of my Freshmen Year.

+I will try to fix the bugs from the `2022.1.16` version before moving on to making a version of this in Python.

-# Specs
+## Specs

-LDGame - Main Engine of the Game
+**LDGame.java** - Main Engine of the Game

-Die - Enumeration of a single 6-sided die
+**Die.java** - Enumeration of a single 6-sided die

-Player - Object that retruns bids and challenges. toString() returns the player's name and dice.
+**Player.java** - Object that retruns bids and challenges. toString() returns the player's name and dice.

-InvalidBidException (WILL BE IMPLEMENTED LATER) - Custom exception that is thrown only when a player attempts to make a bid lower than the highest current die value and/or frequency of dice.
+**InvalidBidException.java *`(TODO)`*** - Custom exception that is thrown only when a player attempts to make a bid lower than the highest current die value and/or frequency of dice.